Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 To proceed, let us define the Fourier transform as $\rho(\xi)=\sum_n e^{i n\xi}\rho(n)$ with a new counting field $\xi$, which is distinct from, but (as we show now) to some extent related to, the original counting field $\chi$.
 The Fourier transformed master equation becomes

 Crucially, it can be shown that for $\xi=\pi/2$, the weak measurement part in Eq.~\eqref{eq:weak_measurement_fourier_kernel} can be brought into a very similar form as the kernel in Eq.~\eqref{eq:complete_kernel_small_chi}, provided that our detector is able to distinguish between positive and negative currents, $e^{\pm i\xi}\rightarrow e^{-i\xi}$ for $K_-$.
-Namely, we then find
+Note that setting $\xi$ to a strong nonzero value (i.e., $\xi=\pi/2$) is no problem whatsoever: the detector is here physically realized, and the experimenter will be able to directly access the classical probability distribution of measurements along the space $n$ (the space conjugate to $\xi$).
+Hence, the choice $\xi=\pi/2$ simply corresponds to a particular way of evaluating (post-processing) the classical information.
+At any rate, plugging in $\xi=\pi/2$, we then find

 Indeed with the replacement